 Denny is lost in thought.
 A few more seconds and he’d be looking at us, or maybe they’d make him look at the sky.
 This pensive state is much more interesting.
 It’s the look I have wondering about upgrading my Topps Doyle card full of print streaks.

 And some players look just the same in Topps as SSPC, like Bill Hands.
-He’s ready.
-He’s been ready for 10 minutes and now he’s annoyed.
+Looks like he’s been ready for 10 minutes and now just annoyed.
 Will you just take the picture?
 We’ve all been there… relatable.